valtech-ch/microservice-kubernetes-cluster/release-toggles/README.md

 1. All new release toggles must be added to `ReleaseToggles.java`
+2. By default all release toggles are disabled.
+They will be enabled/disabled in different CI/CD environments by the automated deployment pipeline based on the JIRA ticket.

 Each release toggle in `ReleaseToggles.java` should have a description which can be added using the `@Label` annotation.
 The description must contain the following information: `"<JIRA-KEY>: <SHORT_DESCRIPTION>"`.